 I went away, I actually spoke to my cousins Dave (Dave 1 of Chromeo) and Alain (A-Trak) who are both big mentors for me.
 I asked them what they thought, both of them were really excited for the opportunity for me.
 Then I spoke to my business partners, Nate [Gannage] and Pat [Hétu], both of them were extremely supportive, my parents as well.
 I was talking to everyone important in my life, they were all like, “Man, give it a go!”
 So I did, and that was the start of it!

 MW: Were there any specific points Mr. Coderre had mentioned as to why he thinks you’d make a good mayor?

 ZM: I’ve been working with the SDBSL, which is the merchant’s association of Saint-Laurent, for four years.
-That’s been a big team effort but since I have gotten involved, we’ve managed to drop the vacancy rate on St-Laurent from 27 to 8 per cent, at least within the Mont-Royal district.
+That’s been a big team effort but since I have gotten involved, we’ve managed to drop the vacancy rate on St-Laurent from 27 to 8 per cent, at least from Sherbrooke to Mont-Royal.
 We were able to save funds and make a bigger impact on things like the bistro lights, that was something that we introduced.
 I’ve been able to get my foot in the door and started working with community groups and merchant’s associations.